Faubourg Lafayette: History

 Jean Gravier didn't realize that the canal and “Place Gravier” would become the basis of dissension between the city of New Orleans and the New Orleans and Carrollton Railroad.
 At this time, the railroad company possessed the Canal, the Basin, and asserted ownership of segments of “Place Gravier.”
 The dispute between New Orleans and the railroad concluded when the Supreme Court of the Territory of Orleans announced a judgment in support of Jean Gravier, on May 23, 1805.

 In 1841, the Supreme Court of Louisiana pronounced that the Canal and Basin were property of the railroad company.
 However, years later, in 1876, the Supreme Court altered their judgment and decided that the “Place Gravier” would be owned by New Orleans and as a location for the general public.
 This explains why in 1897, the city of New Orleans took legal action against Philip Werlein for possession of this basin.
 The location was declared to be public property as had been stated in the judgment of 1841.
 New Orleans won the lawsuit against Werlein and the Supreme Court of Louisiana.
 When the displeased Werlein decided that this verdict wasn't fair, he appealed the finding to the Supreme Court of the United States and they rendered a judgment in support of him.
 The U.S. Supreme Court reasoned that New Orleans had lost ownership of “Place Gravier.”
 So Philip Werlein was able to obtain possession of the disputed property, and this site is now occupied by the infamous Hotel de Soto.

-Faubourg Lafayette is distinctive in its perimeters because of its unique history.
-Faubourg Lafayette lies in the upper section of New Orleans.
-The perimeters of Faubourg Lafayette are St. Charles Avenue, Calliope Street, Jackson Avenue, and Simon Bolivar Avenue.
+The Faubourg Lafayette is distinctive in its perimeters because of its unique history.
+The Faubourg Lafayette lies in the upper section of New Orleans.
+The perimeters of the Faubourg Lafayette are St. Charles Avenue, Calliope Street, Jackson Avenue, and Simon Bolivar Avenue.
 Today this area is known for its diverse mixture of businesses, homes, schools, and visitor attractions.

 Geography

-The Faubourg Lafayette location area coordinates are 29°56’30.053” North 90°04’ 41.109” West.
 The Elevation in the neighborhood ranged from 0 – 4 Feet.
 The area is approximately 0.264 square miles (0.684 square kilometers) and contains 61 city blocks.
-Faubourg Lafayette is located in the Central City district.
+The Faubourg Lafayette is located in the Central City district.